Chapter 5:

 -What... happened?

--Alright, rest here for a bit.
+-Alright, let's rest here for a bit.
+I need to bandage my hand.

--Let me bandage that for you.
+-Let me bandage it for you.

 -"Leave... it's not safe inside."

 The voice echoed in his head again.
+Kaega was no longer surprised.
+His eyes were resolute and unshakeable.

--"Then be careful, don't let the aberration devour you...
+-"Then be careful...
 I will... protect you."

--How are you feeling now?
+-How are you feeling?

 -I don't know either...

-"She's hiding something from me.
+"She's hiding something.
 Is it dangerous?"

--We don't have time.
-We have to keep moving.
+-We don't have time, we have to keep moving.

--Is this a crow's feather?
+-Is this a raven's feather?

 "An illusion magic trap?"